Accessibility

 Disabled visitors can also park in the underground car park (entrance on Rheinweg; entrance height max.
 1.90 metres).
 Please ring the gatekeeper’s bell at the barrier to be let in.
 You will be picked up in the underground car park and brought back there after your visit.

 The museum exhibitions and the various public spaces are predominantly wheelchair accessible.
 Lifts in the lobby and stairwell access the museum café and the basement level (toilets, Roman Cellar).
-Lifts inside the exhibition access all exhibition levels.
+An express lift takes you to the upper floor and the entrance to the permanent exhibition.
 There are individual seats in the exhibitions.

 The museum exhibitions and various public spaces are predominantly wheelchair accessible.
-Lifts in the lobby and stairwell access the museum café and the basement level (toilets, Roman Cellar).
-Lifts inside the exhibition access all exhibition levels.
-There are individual seats (stools) in the exhibitions.
+Lifts in the lobby and stairwell access the museum café and the basement level (toilets/Roman cellar).
+An express lift takes you to the upper floor and the entrance to the permanent exhibition.
+There are individual seats in the exhibitions.